rapidsai/cuml/wiki/mnmg/Using_Infiniband_for_MNMG.md

 ## 3. Install NCCL

 It's important that NCCL 2.4+ be installed and no previous versions of NCCL are conflicting on your library path.
-This will cause compile errors during the build.
+This will cause compile errors during the build of cuML.

 ```bash